DamsDev1/FACEIT-Discord-Rich-Presence/README.md

 This application collects information about your current game on FACEIT.

-It shows it to all your friends on Discord with RichPresence.
+It shows it to all your friends on Discord with Rich Presence.

 They can know the score, the map and the game time.